dy/sprae/readme.md

 > DOM tree hydration with reactivity.

-_Sprae_ is progressive enhancement framework, a tiny essential alternative to [alpine](https://github.com/alpinejs/alpine), [petite-vue](https://github.com/vuejs/petite-vue) or [template-parts](https://github.com/github/template-parts) with enhanced ergonomics[*](#justification--alternatives).
-It enables simple markup logic without external scripts.
-Perfect for small websites, prototypes or UI logic.
+_Sprae_ is compact and ergonomic [*](#justification--alternatives) progressive enhancement framework.
+It provides clear markup logic without need for complex scripts, making it perfect for small-scale websites, prototypes or UI logic.
+It is tiny and performant alternative to [alpine](https://github.com/alpinejs/alpine), [petite-vue](https://github.com/vuejs/petite-vue) or [template-parts](https://github.com/github/template-parts).

 ## Usage